05sanjaykumar/Spotify-Clone/README.md

 }
 ```

-### Note: Still I have not done using server side, you the website would not load using git hub pages
+### Note: Still I have not done using server side, the website would not load using git hub pages